ePub(2.5 MB) View in various apps on iPhone, iPad, Android, Sony Reader, or Windows Phone

 Cisco recommends that you have knowledge of these topics:

-AnyConnect 4.2.01022 or higher with NVM
+AnyConnect 4.7.x or later with NVM

 The information in this document is based on these software and hardware versions:

-Cisco AnyConnect Security Mobility Client 4.2 or later
+Cisco AnyConnect Security Mobility Client 4.7.x or later

 Cisco AnyConnect Profile Editor